 LFG and collaborating partners will host an intensive 2-day seminar for attorneys and financial advisors focused on the technical, legal, and financial components of succession plans.
 This will include entity selection, asset transfer methods, estate planning, tax considerations and health care planning, materials from LFG’s Farm Succession Advising: Attorney Training Compendium, and more.
 This seminar will also be a unique opportunity for peer-to-peer learning and network-building, designed with a combination of presentations, small group case and problem-solving clinics, and round-table “best practice” discussions.

 This seminar will be held in person or virtually as conditions allow at a future time.
-Stay tuned for more details.
+Stay tuned for more details or request updates about this unique training opportunity.

 Please share with any service providers you feel would be interested.